Inline skates: Urban

 Urban skating, also known as "city commuting", takes the activity to the street.
-But the term "street skating" is already taken as a subdiscipline of aggressive skating, for grinding on street obstacles.
+But the term "street skating" is widely used to describe a subdiscipline of aggressive skating, for grinding on street obstacles.
 Thus, this niche market is variously promoted as skating on paved roads or commuting to work on skates.
 These activities demand longer frames and larger wheels for higher cruising speed, stable tracking, and more comfortable rides on uneven surfaces, similar to speed skates for marathon events.
 Common wheel setups include 4x80mm, 4x90mm, 4x100mm, 3x100mm, 3x110mm, and 3x125mm.
 Most urban skate boots support either the 165mm or Trinity mounting standard, and can be customized with a short frame and average-sized wheels for slalom skating, or with a long frame and large wheels for long-distance road skating.
 Both the 165mm and Trinity mounting standards raise the heel mounting platform higher than the toe, creating a slight "heel-to-toe drop", also known as a heel raise.
 This drop causes the skater to lean forward by default, simulating a subtle forward flex similar in purpose to the hi-lo wheel setup used in hockey skates.

 Wizard skating is named after the company Wizard Skating, founded by Leon Basin in 2014.
 This form of skating is characterized by flowing footwork from freestyle, slalom, and figure skating, while a skater blazes through roads, rolls over curbs, skates up ramps, bashes down stairs, and parkours on walls.
 Leon perfected a type of "wizard" skate for this sport, featuring a long frame, large wheels, and a pre-rockered wheel setup for either 4 wheels or 5 wheels.
 Skaters increasingly refer to this style as "flow skating".